An honest conversation about your child's phone access and your responsibilities.

 Key message: If your child is reading, writing, or sharing any information on their mobile phones that you would not want them to, you as a parent or carer are allowing this by being complicit in one or more of the following.

 It is akin to a road traffic accident occurring as a result of a parent giving the child the car keys and then allowing them to drive the car.
-It is not age-related and can be fatal.
+It is not age-appropriate and can be fatal.

 With only the very rarest of exceptions, every disciplinary matter managed in this school is started by, fuelled by or made complicated by the use of messaging and access to mobile phones, be that by parents and carers or children.
 This is part of the reason they are not permitted for use on the school site.